xiaoylu/DeepLearningNotes/Learning2Rank/Readme.md

 The learning algorithm is given a set of pairs {(a, b)} that each pair is labeled `P_{ab}`, i.e. the posterior probability that a is ranked higher than b
 * Dataset: {(a, b)}, `P_{ab}`
-* Features: each a or b has many features one can extract (Document keywords etc.)
+* Features: each a or b has many features one can extract from its content (Document keywords etc.)

+The **cross entropy** cost function is applied to measure the error of prediction `P_{ij}`.

-The key simplification is that
+And the key simplification is that
 ```
           exp(o_ij)
 P_ij = ---------------